Lady Edwina Grosvenor: Early life and education

 Lady Edwina Louise Grosvenor was born at Eaton Hall, Cheshire, on 4 November 1981.
 She is the daughter of the 6th Duke of Westminster and Natalia Ayesha Phillips.
 Through her mother, she is descended from the Romanov imperial family of Russia and the Russian writer Alexander Pushkin, as well as from the latter's great-grandfather – African tribal chief turned Russian nobleman Abram Petrovich Hannibal.
 Grosvenor's godmother was Diana, Princess of Wales.
-She went to a co-educational school in the Wirral.
+She went to a private school, Ellesmere College, in Shropshire.
 At the age of 12, she was taken to a Liverpool rehabilitation centre, where she was introduced to heroin addicts and became interested in helping society's unseen people.
-At the age of 15, she volunteered in a homeless shelter organised by Save the Family charity.
+At age 15, she volunteered at a homeless shelter run by the charity Save the Family.
 She spent her gap year working in a prison in Kathmandu before studying criminology at Northumbria University.
-In Nepal she worked to help innocent children get out of prison.
 She studied criminal behaviour at Edith Cowan University in Perth, Australia.
-In August 2021, Grosvenor graduated from Solent University with a master’s degree in criminology and crime scene management achieving a distinction.
+In August 2021, Grosvenor graduated from Solent University with a master's degree in criminology and crime scene management, achieving a distinction.

 Career

 Prison reform

-During her time in Nepal, she worked for The Esther Benjamin's Trust, a charity which were trying to get innocent children removed from prison.
-She also spent her time working at the Central Jail in Kathmandu.
-Lady Edwina commissioned research by Corston Coalition into the needs of women offenders.
-She spent a year as a support worker for the HM Prison Styal.
-After spent time in Styal, she worked in HM Prison Garth and helping with the restorative justice programme.
-She sits on the Advisory Board for Female Offenders under the Secretary of State for Justice.
-From 2007 until 2010, Grosvenor became an adviser for James Jones, when he was Bishop of Liverpool and Bishop for Prisoners in the House of Lords.
+During her time in Nepal, Grosvenor worked for The Esther Benjamins Trust, a charity which works to have innocent children removed from prison.
+She also worked at the Central Jail in Kathmandu.
+Lady Edwina commissioned research by the Corston Coalition into the needs of women offenders, spent a year as a support worker at Cheshire's HM Prison Styal, then worked in HM Prison Garth in Lancashire, helping with the restorative justice program.
+She sits on the advisory board for Female Offenders under the Secretary of State for Justice and, from 2007 to 2010, was an advisor to James Jones, then Bishop of Liverpool and Bishop to Her Majesty's Prisons.
 In 2009, Grosvenor became the founding investor of The Clink, a British charity that identifies the training and support needed for prisoners to find jobs following release.
 The Clink restaurant, a fine-dining training restaurant, opened in HM Prison High Down in 2009.
 She became a trustee of the charity in 2011, before stepping down as a trustee in 2018.
-After stepping down, she serves as one of The Clink ambassadors.
-She presented the BBC Radio 4 Charity Appeal for the Prisoners' Advice Service in 2014.
+She now serves as one of The Clink ambassadors.
+She also works with Pathways, a London-based community regeneration program that helps to create sustainable businesses run by former offenders.